fla-pi/associationplot_stdresiduals/README.md

 ```

-First of all, you need to run the full script:
+First of all, you need to run the full script (you need to specify the path):

 ```
-source("path/to/vcd_assoc_stdres.R", echo = TRUE)
+source("vcd_assoc_stdres.R", echo = TRUE)
 ```

 Then, you can use the <code>aspl()</code> function.
 This function takes the contingency table as its only argument: